solectrus/hosting/guide/external-server/README-https.md

       - "traefik.http.routers.influxdb-solectrus.tls.certresolver=myresolver"
       - "traefik.http.routers.influxdb-solectrus.tls=true"
     volumes:
-      ... original configuration here ...
+      ... original configuration here, without "ports" ...
       start_period: 30s

    ... more original configuration here ...
 ```

 You should now be able to restart your containers using `docker compose up -d`.
 After all containers have been restarted, traefik will automatically fetch (and later renew) a TLS certificate for your subdomain, this process will take a few minutes at most.
-After waiting a little, you should be able to access `https://solectrus.mydomain.de` without getting any security warnings in your browser. `https://solectrus.mydomain.de:8186` should should the InfluxDB admin login page.
+After waiting a little, you should be able to access `https://solectrus.mydomain.de` without getting any security warnings in your browser. `https://solectrus.mydomain.de:8086` should should the InfluxDB admin login page.

-Note that whenever you restart the solectrus-app container, it takes a short while for traefik to notice that it is available again.
+Note that whenever you restart traefik or the solectrus-app container, it takes a short while for traefik to be fully available again.
 Getting "404 page not found" responses immediately after restarting is normal and no cause for concern.

-### d) (optional) add the host name and SSL support to your .env
+### f) (optional) add the host name and SSL support to your .env

 Optionally, you can edit your `.env` file and change the settings for `APP_HOST` and `FORCE_SSL`
 The new values should be